moondance-labs/tanssi-docs/learn/appchains/overview.md

 These components constitute the proof of validity (PoV).

 Next, the PoV is verified by the security provider's validators.
 Note that the validators do not check that the Tanssi appchain storage is valid but that the state transitions that affect it are.
-A summary of that verification is then gossiped to other validators for them to verify it and included in the next Tanssi block.
+A summary of that verification is then gossiped to other validators so they can verify it and include it in the next Tanssi block.
 Lastly, that Tanssi block with all the appchain's verifications is finalized.

 The transaction flow process is summarized in the following diagram: